 Where the design community meets.

-Amsterdam Head of Design Systems at Philips Design Joined over 5 years ago
+Amsterdam Head of Design Systems at Philips Design Joined almost 6 years ago

 I reviewed proofs of this new book.
 It fills a big gap in the market by offering clear guidance on what a successful UX or product designer needs to do, but doesn't reduce the work to over-simplified templates or quickly-outdated tools.